opencog/link-grammar/README.md

    http://www.corpus.bham.ac.uk/publications/index.shtml

+###Quotations:
-*Quotations*: tokenize.c tokenizes Double-quotes and some UTF8 quotes (see the RPUNC/LPUNC class in en/4.0.affix - the QUOTES class is not used for that, but for capitalization support), with some very basic support in the English dictionary (see "% Quotation marks."
+   Currently tokenize.c tokenizes double-quotes and some UTF8 quotes (see the RPUNC/LPUNC class in en/4.0.affix - the QUOTES class is not used for that, but for capitalization support), with some very basic support in the English dictionary (see "% Quotation marks."